fraigo/ios-messaging-app/README.md

 * Cocoa Pods
   * GoogleSignIn : Provides Google authentication and contact services
   * DateToolsSwift : Provides human readable date/time for messages (An hour ago, Just now)
+  * SearchTextField : Provides auto-complete functionality to the Contact search for new messages.

 ### Internal Components